RyanCharouf/columbia_2/README.md

 3. Got confused like 15 times but was interested

 > [!IMPORTANT]
-> The first was, although new and a bit confising, is going to get a lot harder in the next couple of weeks.
+> The first week was, although new and a bit confising, is going to get a lot harder in the next couple of weeks.

 ## Here are a couple of commands I learned so far